Bill Nye: Science advocacy

 In September 2012, Nye claimed that creationist views threatened science education and innovation in the United States.
 In February 2014, he debated creationist Ken Ham at the Creation Museum on whether creation is a viable model of origins in today's modern, scientific era.
 In July 2016, Ham gave Nye a tour of the Ark Encounter the day after it first opened to the public.
 He and Ham had an informal debate while touring the structure, and footage from Nye's visit was subsequently included in the documentary film Bill Nye: Science Guy, released in 2017.

 Since 2013, Nye has been a member of the Advisory Council of the National Center for Science Education.

 On Earth Day 2015, Nye met with U.S. President Obama to visit Everglades National Park in Florida and discuss climate change and science education.

 In March 2015, Nye announced he changed his mind and now supported GMOs.
 In a new edition of Undeniable: Evolution and the Science of Creation, Nye rewrote a chapter on GMOs reflecting his new position.
 In a radio interview with Neil deGrasse Tyson, he said, "There's no difference between allergies among GMO eaters and non-GMO eaters ...
 I've changed my mind about genetically modified organisms."

 In July 2017, Nye observed that the majority of climate change deniers are older people, and said: "So we're just going to have to wait for those people to 'age out', as they say."
 He has continued to advocate against climate denial.
 On Last Week Tonight with John Oliver on May 12, 2019, he discussed climate change and the proposed Green New Deal, and said:

+In October 2025, Nye addressed the No Kings protest in Washington, D.C., declaring, “no thrones, no crowns, no kings!”